-- Apply the appropriate partition filters. - Increase the cluster-wide limit beyond 1000, if needed.
-This action adds memory pressure to HiveServer2 and the Hive metastore. - If the accessed table is not partitioned, see this Cloudera Engineering Blog post, which explains how to partition Hive tables to improve query performance.
+- Apply the appropriate partition filters. - Override the limit on a per-query basis. - Increase the cluster-wide limit beyond 1000, if needed, but note that this adds memory pressure to HiveServer2 and the Hive metastore. - If the accessed table is not partitioned, see this Cloudera Engineering Blog post, which explains how to partition Hive tables to improve query performance.
 Choose columns or dimensions for partitioning based upon usage patterns.
 Partitioning tables too much causes data fragmentation, but partitioning too little causes queries to read too much data.
 Either extreme makes querying inefficient.
 Typically, a few thousand table partitions is fine.

-· Wide tables or columns:
+• Wide tables or columns: